-Following surgery, Dr. U advises that clip-on wigs and hairpieces are to be worn for a maximum of about 12 hours per day.
+Following surgery, Dr. U advises that clip-on wigs and hairpieces are worn for a maximum of about 12 hours per day.
 Patients should immediately remove their hairpiece when they arrive home.

-What Happen If You Continue Wearing Wigs and Hairpieces After Surgery?
+What Happens If You Continue Wearing Wigs and Hairpieces After Surgery?

 As mentioned earlier, many of Dr. U’s patients are used to wearing wigs and hairpieces.
 They often wonder if it is possible to continue this practice after their hair transplant surgery.

 According to Dr. U, the occlusive effect of the base can damage the grafts and growth yield.
 The weight and pressure of a rubber base can change the graft angulation.
 Glues and tape adhesive can stick to the shaved hair shafts and also shift these angles.
 Furthermore, the wounds created during surgery provide vulnerable openings in the skin.
-And these types of chemicals can cause irritation.
-Sweating and moisture due to tapes, rubber surfaces or glue will encourage bacterial growth which is likely to cause inflammation and inflict irreversible damage to the newly inserted follicles.
+And these types of chemicals can irritate.
+Sweating and moisture due to tapes, rubber surfaces, or glue will encourage bacterial growth, which is likely to cause inflammation and inflict irreversible damage to the newly inserted follicles.

 How to Conceal Signs of Surgery After a Hair Transplant

-After a hair transplant procedure, it usually takes about three to four months before patients see the first signs of growth.
-Around the sixth to the nine-month point, many people are able to start grooming their hair.
+After a hair transplant procedure, it usually takes about three to four months before seeing the first signs of growth.
+Around the sixth to the nine-month point, many people can start grooming their hair.
 But this will differ for individual patients on a case-by-case basis.

 A major concern for many patients being seen with obvious signs of surgery following their operation.
-Dr. U recommends the use of loose hats, baseball caps or beanies after a hair transplantation.
-These head coverings will not press tightly against the surface of the scalp and cause harm to the grafts.
+Dr. U recommends the use of loose hats, baseball caps, or beanies after hair transplantation.
+These head coverings will not press tightly against the scalp’s surface and cause harm to the grafts.

 Use the button below to consult with Dr. U online for free: